gvwilson/sensibleadventures/iffy/outline.md

   - Raniere
   - Honesty's parents
 - Every significant character must have an arc
+  - What is Honesty's?
+    - Not just a damsel in distress
   - What is Iffy's?
     - Doesn't believe people will ever like her for herself, only because she's useful
     - Always pushing herself, struggling to connect with her peers because they just want to talk about *nothing*
     - Slowly accepts that people care about *her*, not just what she can do
-  - What is Honesty's?
-    - Not just a damsel in distress
+    - Message exchange with Jeep when she asks for help
   - Uncle Jack + Aunt Naggie: his fall from power is mirrored by her rise to strength
     - Mrs Sandhu: "Oh, that nice Zillion fellow stopped by" and then gives Iffy the special curry mix
     - Raniere's last words to Aunt Naggie: "You still have a lot of good times in front of you."